yeiniel/aurora/documentation/intro/webapp/tutorial-1.rst

 Well, this is all for now.
 In this tutorial you learn how to create a Web application using the Aurora library, how to add components that provide specific features to your Web application and how to write services that act as Web request handlers.
-In the next part of this tutorial you will learn how to integrate components shipped with the Aurora library to address common needs and how to to create components to integrate third party libraries.
+In the :doc:`next<tutorial-2>` part of this tutorial you will learn how to integrate components shipped with the Aurora library to address common needs and how to to create components to integrate third party libraries.

 .. _Python: http://www.python.org/
 .. _WSGI: http://www.wsgi.org/